Hussein-Basil/Notify/README.md

 ## Acknowledgments

-- Thanks to [Your Name] for leading the Android development workshop.
+- Thanks to `Mohamed Taqy` for leading the Android development workshop.
 - Special thanks to the contributors of the libraries used in this project.

 ---